aKacprzyk/aKacprzyk/README.md

 ## Hello there 👋
 - 🌱 I'm currently learning Python, Apache Spark and SAS
-- 🖥 I'm mostly code in R or Python.
+- 🖥 I'm mostly code in R and Python.